Diyi2020/Diyi2020.github.io/_pages/about.md

 For scientific computing, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve scientific problems.

 I am organizing a __QEC__ seminar to understand how close is fault-tolerant quantum computer to our life during Summer 2024 and Spring 2024.

-Will be interested in organizing a seminar on first principle modeling for many body in Fall 2025.
+Will be interested in organizing a seminar on first principle modeling for many body in Fall 2024 and Seminar of Quantum control of quantum devices with 2D materials in Winter 2025.

 Research Focus of this month: